Hearing Aid Styles

 Oticon is a Danish manufacturer of hearing aids, with the new open-solution hearing aid, OPN.
 OPN builds on previous Oticon technological successes, such as BrainHearing Technology.
 With the understanding that hearing happens in the brain, Oticon has designed features to support brain function as it makes sense of sound in the auditory process.
 Powered with the Velox Processing Platform, OPN reduces listening effort by 20% in noisy environments and improves speech recognition by 30%.
 OPN’s most remarkable innovation is the ability to connect to the internet through the webservice If This Then That.
 Oticon BrainHearing Technology is found in a number of other hearing aid models such as Alta, Nera, and Ria.

 Widex is a family owned company founded in Denmark in 1956.
 Today, it is one of the world’s largest manufacturers of hearing aids.
 Their approach to innovation has led to such advances as the world’s first fully digital in-the-ear hearing aid, as well as their own revolutionary wireless technology.
 Widex believes that hearing aids are more than the technology inside them.
 In addition to focusing on helping people hear better, Widex also ensures their products are comfortable and easy to wear.
 Widex focuses just as much on design of hearing aids as on technology to create a near-natural hearing experience.
-Widex’s newest model, BEYOND, is also their first Made-for-iPhone model.
-BEYOND connects wirelessly to your iPhone (and Android!) and allows you to stream calls, music, and other media directly to your hearing aids.
-The BEYOND App is user-friendly, allowing you to make convenient adjustments to your listening experience.
+Widex’s newest model, EVOKE connects wirelessly to your cell phone and allows you to stream calls, music, and other media directly to your hearing aids.
+The Widex App is user-friendly, allowing you to make convenient adjustments to your listening experience.

 Unitron is a Canadian hearing aid manufacturer with several impressive hearing aids: Stride, Moxi, and Max, all of which provide wearers with excellent speech recognition, noise cancellation, feedback elimination, and wireless connectivity.
 The Max hearing aid is designed to address severe to profound hearing loss.
 Unitron uses TrueFit Software to ensure the best fit for specific hearing needs, with a Flex program to allow wearers to test drive hearing aids to find their best fit.